ParkerIndustries/parker-aiohomekit/README.md

  * [homekit_python](https://github.com/jlusiardi/homekit_python/) (this is used a lot during aiohomekit development)
  * [HAP-python](https://github.com/ikalchev/HAP-python)

-### Why doesn't Home Assistant use library X instead?

-At the time of writing this is the only python 3.7/3.8 asyncio HAP client with events support.

 ### Why doesn't aiohomekit use library X instead?